-The minor in English as a Second Language (ESL) English is designed for those students pursuing an education, international missions, nonprofit management or other major area of study.
-Students learn how to teach English language learners in a variety of settings, both in the United States and abroad.
+The minor in English as a Second Language (ESL) is designed for students pursuing a degree in education, international missions, nonprofit management or another major area of study.
+Students learn how to teach English to foreign language learners in a variety of settings, both in the United States and abroad.

-For people living in countries outside the United States, knowing English helps them learn more about the culture behind the celebrities they see or read about.
-Many of them dream about working in or traveling to English-speaking countries.
+For people living in countries outside the United States, knowing English helps them learn more about the culture behind the celebrities they see or read about and provides them with preparation to work in or travel to English-speaking countries.

 Practicums are an important part of this program.
-Apply concepts students learn in the classroom to actual teaching experiences as they complete the required 40 hours of ESL clinical experience.
+Olivet students apply the concepts they learn in the classroom to actual teaching experiences as they complete the required 40 hours of ESL clinical experience.

-For the 30-hour field practicum semester, prior to student teaching, students design and submit their own proposal.
-In the past, students have served on summer mission trips to Romania, been part of Missions in Action (M.I.A.) trips during breaks, and tutored language learners locally.
+For the 30-hour field practicum semester prior to student teaching, students design and submit their own proposal outlining how they will provide accessible instruction as an ESL teacher.
+In the past, Olivet students have served on summer mission trips to Romania, been part of Shalom Project trips during breaks, and tutored local language learners.